 Is Fiji safe for women?

-You should take the same precautions you would take in any unknown environment.
+You should take the same precautions you would take in any unknown environment while living in Fiji.
 Avoid staying out late and walking alone at night.
 Don’t reveal any expensive items–and be wary of anyone who seems overly helpful.
 If you live alone, tell taxi drivers that your husband is waiting for you at home if they get too inquisitive about your personal life.

 The rate of violence or sexual assault against unknown women is very low in Fiji, and usually happens in secluded areas.
 However, the rate of domestic violence and sexual assault is high.
 Most crimes against women happen within the home or family unit.

-Overall, I feel that Fiji is safe for women and in many ways I feel much safer here than other places.
+Overall, I feel that living in Fiji is safe for women and in many ways I feel much safer here than other places.

 Is the catcalling really bad?